MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-the-product-repository-added.png" alt-text="Screenshot of a product repository added to IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-the-product-repository-added.png":::

 1. Back on the landing page of IBM Installation Manager, select **Install**.
 It takes a while to prepare the installer.
-You might see a message similar to "Waiting for www-147.ibm.com."
+You might see a message similar to `Waiting for www-147.ibm.com.`

 1. After the connection is established, the **Install Packages** pane appears.
 Select the top-level IBM WebSphere Application Server Network Deployment version 8.5.5.x.
 The exact version number can be different, but it must be the latest 8.5.5 version shown.
 Be sure to select the nested checkboxes.
 Then select **Next**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-installation.png" alt-text="Screenshot of the Install Packages pane and IBM WebSphere Application Server WAS 8.5.5 installation." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-installation.png":::

 1. It takes a while to prepare the installer.
-You might see a message similar to "Waiting for www-147.ibm.com."
-If you're prompted to install fixes, accept the installation of the recommended fixes and proceed.
+You might see a message similar to `Waiting for www-147.ibm.com.` If you're prompted to install fixes, accept the installation of the recommended fixes and proceed.

 1. Accept the license agreement by selecting **I accept the terms in the license agreement**, and then select **Next**.